Azure/azure-openapi-validator/docs/rules.md

 Please refer to [missing-default-response.md](./missing-default-response.md) for details.

-### AllowNestedIfParentExist
+### MissingSegmentsInNestedResourceListOperation

-When the parent resource is scoped under a resource group, the path for the list calls of its child resources must also be scoped under a resource group
+A nested resource type's List operation must include all the parent segments in its api path.

 Please refer to [missing-segments-in-nested-resource-list-operation.md](./missing-segments-in-nested-resource-list-operation.md) for details.